 For instance, a motor delivering 15 kW shaft horsepower for a 380 V voltage, will only deliver approximately 12.5 kW for a 350 V voltage.

-- Most constructors provide a six-terminal box (figure 47) for star connection (figure 48) and for delta connection (figure 49) where only the terminal strips have to be moved: for example, the first will be used with 380 V three phase power and the second with 220 V three phase.
+- Most constructors provide a six-terminal box (figure 47) for star connection (figure 48) and for delta connection (figure 49) by moving terminal strips: for example, the first will be used with 380 V three phase current and the second with 220 V three phase.

 If the motor has to start in star delta mode, the six terminals must be taken out and used for the following voltages (table 76) :

 No connecting strips should be placed in the terminal box for this type of start.

 Single or three phase asynchronous motors have a no-load speed that is virtually the same as the synchronism provided by the following formula :

 Example (table 77) :